pimcore/studio-ui-bundle/doc/05_Plugins/README.md

 This will register a simple plugin in our Pimcore Studio UI.

-With the main entry point in place we should now bundle our files.
-Just run:
+Now that the main entry point is in place, it’s time to bundle our files.
+Simply run:

 ```
 npm run build